jgarc121/Mini-Blockchain/README.md

 # Mini-Blockchain

-# from blockchain import Blockchain
+Import into file to work:  from blockchain import Blockchain

 This is an example of how a blockchain works using Python.
 I created these files via a tutorial on Codecademy.